keyestudio/KS5002-Keyestudio-Beetlebot-3-in-1-Robot-for-STEM-Education/docs/Arduino_C Tutorial/Arduino_C_Tutorial.md

 ![](media/1905c4220c81d37711556fc1d062a05d.png)

-### Project 02: Play Music
+### Project 02: Play Custom Tone

  **1. Description：**

-There is a power amplifier component on the expansion board, which is often used to play music and serve as an external amplifying device for music playback devices.
+There is a power amplifier component on the expansion board, which is often used to play custom tone and serve as an external amplifying device for music playback devices.

-In this experiment, we use the speaker amplifier component to play music.
+In this experiment, we use the speaker amplifier component to play custom tone.

  **2. Knowledge：**